rodrigo-r-martins/programming-problems/README.md

-This repository contains some common programming problems that I have solved during my studies.
+This repository contains some common programming problems that I have solved using Java and Python during my studies.